Bravetown

-Bravetown is a 2015 American independent musical drama film written by Oscar Orlando Torres, and was directed by Daniel Duran in his directoral debut.
+Bravetown is a 2015 American independent musical drama film written by Oscar Orlando Torres, and was directed by Daniel Duran in his directorial debut.
 The film stars Lucas Till, Josh Duhamel and Kherington Payne.
 The film was released in a limited release and through video on demand on May 8, 2015, by Entertainment One.

 Plot

-Josh is a musically-talented DJ who, after an accidental overdose, goes to live with his estranged father in North Dakota.
-His journey to make amends with his family, past friends and hometown opens him up to emotional encounters that reveal more than he was expecting.
+Josh is a musically talented DJ who, after an accidental overdose, goes to live with his estranged father in North Dakota.
+His journey to make amends with his family, past friends, and hometown opens him up to emotional encounters that reveal more than he was expecting.